 A macular hole is a hole in the macula.
 Most macular holes are brought about by abnormal pulling of the vitreous gel that typically fills the back of the eye.
 This pulling may cause the vision to decline.
 If a full thickness hole develops then patients may notice a sharp decline in vision and focus.
+This usually is diagnosed and treated by a retina specialist and macular degeneration specialist in Houston.

 Most macular holes happen without any underlying reason.
 These are called idiopathic macular holes.
 Other reasons may include large persistent macular edema and injury.